-(i) Reflects the following adjustments attributable to (i) the planned cash distribution to the equity owners of the entities comprising our predecessor for estimated income taxes on predecessor earnings, (ii) the LGI Transaction and the issuance of 10,003,358 shares of our common stock to (x) the equity owners of the entities comprising our predecessor and (y) the non-controlling interests in a subsidiary of one of the entities comprising our predecessor in exchange for their non-controlling interests in the subsidiary, (iii) elimination of the equity ownership of GTIS in the LGI/GTIS Joint Ventures as a result of the GTIS Transaction and the issuance of 409,091 shares of our common stock (aggregate value of \$4.5 million based on the initial public offering price of \$11.00 per share) as part of the purchase consideration, (iv) the issuance of 63,636 restricted stock units in settlement of accrued management and executive bonuses, and (v) the issuance of 9,000,000 shares of our common stock pursuant to this offering.
+(c) Reflects the following adjustments attributable to the (i) LGI Transaction and the issuance of shares of common stock (assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus) to (x) the equity owners of the entities comprising our predecessor and (y) the non-controlling interests in a subsidiary of one of the entities comprising our predecessor in exchange for their non-controlling interests in the subsidiary; (ii) elimination of the equity ownership of GTIS in the LGI/GTIS Joint Ventures as a result of the GTIS Transaction, (iii) the issuance of shares of common stock (assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus) in settlement of accrued management and executive bonuses, and (iv) the issuance of shares of common stock pursuant to this offering.
+The LGI Transaction reflects a combination of entities under common control.
 The pro forma adjustments reflect the issuance of equity interests, including:

-Predecessor's owners' equity Non- controlling interests (in thousands) Paid in capital Planned cash distributions to the equity owners of the entities comprising our predecessor for estimated income taxes on the results of operations for the period from January 1, 2013 through June 30, 2013. \$ (3,200) Contribution of our predecessor's businesses and exchange of the non- controlling interests in a subsidiary of our predecessor in connection with the LGI Transaction and the issuance of shares of common stock (less \$101 par value of shares issued) (28,914) \$(15,163) \$ 43,976 Elimination of the LGI/GTIS Joint Ventures' equity and issuance of shares of common stock to GTIS (less \$3 par value of shares issued) (see note (b) above) (35,506) 4,497 Issuance of restricted stock units in settlement of accrued management and executive bonuses (see note (j) below) 700 Issuance of shares of common stock in this offering (less \$90 par value of shares issued) (see note (a) above) Underwriting fees and other offering expenses (see note (a) above) 98,910 (9,910) \$ (67,620) \$(15,163) \$138,173
+Predecessor's owners' equity Non- controlling interests Paid in capital Contribution of our produces on the contribution of and in ( dollars in thousands) Contribution of our predecessor's businesses recorded and, in connection with the LGI Transaction, the issuance of shares of common stock to (x) the equity owners of the entities comprising our predecessor and (y) the non-controlling interests in a subsidiary of our predecessor (less \$ par value of shares issued) ¢ (22.11.4) ¢ (1E 162) ¢ 47 077 \$ (32,114) \$(15,163) \$47,277 Elimination of the LGI/GTIS Joint Ventures' equity and issuance of shares of common stock to GTIS (less \$ par value of shares issued) (35,506) Issuance of shares of LGI Homes, Inc. common stock in settlement of accrued management and executive bonuses (less \$ par value of shares issued) Issuance of shares of LGI Homes, Inc. common stock (less \$ par value of shares issued) Underwriting fees and other offering expenses \$ (67,620) \$(15,163) \$